 - 5When you remove the plastic wrap, be very careful.
 Steam is going to escape, and it's hot!

 Steaming vegetables in the microwave is really easy and convenient, but it's also not quite steaming.
 Why?
 Because steaming means cooking vegetables only with steam.
 But the microwave doesn't just heat the water – it also cooks the vegetables.
 So they're partially cooked by steam, partially by the microwave.

 What that means is entirely up to you.
 I've heard that vegetables cooked in the microwave are much less nutritious, and I've heard that they're more nutritious.
 It's not clear what the reality is at all!
 But if you're concerned that microwaving food is bad for you, it's not hard at all to use one of the other methods!

-If you're cooking several different kinds of vegetables, add the ones that'll take longer to cook first.
-For example, carrots take longer to steam than aspargus.
+-> If you're cooking several different kinds of vegetables, add the ones that'll take longer to cook first.
+For example, carrots take longer to steam than asparagus.

 And that's how to steam vegetables!
 It's easy, and steamed vegetables are really yummy, especially with just a hint of butter and salt.